 Second, thank you for your financial support of the mission of ABC School with your gift to our annual fund, The Fund for ABC School.

 I ask that you please take a moment this weekend to make your gift to this important effort.
 Every gift of every amount is valued and appreciated.

 When my friend finished reading this painfully worded little missive, she actually found herself relieved that this important-looking email was just a generic form letter, and not that something had gone awry with admissions, or – worse – that her child was in already in some kind of trouble.

 So she sent it along to me – because she was understandably confused.

 What’s wrong with this letter?

 After reading it, I admit that I was disappointed.
 But then I took a couple deep breaths and said, “You know what, Barbara?
 This is nothing but a learning experience.
 These people don’t want to be doing things so very, very wrong.
 They just need a helping hand.”

 Because we could all use a helping hand, couldn’t we?
 The process of onboarding new parents is so regularly mucked up, it’s actually a major issue for many schools.

 Next month, I’ll post an article about how to get over ourselves, push through the hesitation, and get busy asking new parents for their support.
-Today, I want to use this the welcome letter, this very bad, but typical welcome letter as our jumping off point to help us do a much better job with new parents.
+Today, I want to use this very bad, but typical welcome letter as our jumping off point to help us do a much better job with new parents.